cycloptux/GiselleBot-Documentation/docs/source/moderation_and_administration/administration.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
-Toggles message attachments logging on deleted messages.
+Opens an interactive menu to configure the message attachments logging feature on deleted messages.

 By default, deleting a message that contains an image as attachment will trigger an automatic reupload of said image into the Messages logging channel.

-If you don't want images to be saved, you can turn this feature off.
-Use the same command again to re-enable this feature.
+Within the configuration menu, users will be able to enable or disable this feature, and to limit the feature to certain channels (**whitelist** mode) or exclude certain channels from this extra logging feature (**blacklist** mode).

 ....